JeffreyTaylor/hcos_examples/python/getting_started/GettingStarted.md

 ### Create hcOS API requests

 hcOS APIs are web services which can be consumed using any standard http library.
-Just like any http request you'll need to setup the http headers, url parameters, and message body acordingly.
+Just like any http request you'll need to setup the http headers, url parameters, and message body accordingly.

 Every request begins with a url which we'll call a ```resource``` the resource is a url that provides a specific set of functionality.
 We'll interact with two resources in this demo.